Perfectionism is a familiar affliction for survivors.

 Shame was at work when, at the age of eight, I lost my fight to hold back tears as I stood in the school office and fessed up that I’d forgotten my lunch money once again.
 My disgrace was out of proportion and I can still recall my fear as I risked the office ladies’ disapproval.
 Even their kind reassurances did not soothe my misery, as I knew I’d probably be back within the week and their patience with me would surely grow thin.
 Even worse, my mistakes would continue to out me as irresponsible and bad.

-Looking back with an adult’s perspective, I now know that my frequent forgetting during those tender years was a symptom of the sexual abuse I was suffering at home.
+Looking back with an adult’s perspective, I now know that my frequent forgetting during those tender years was a symptom of the sexual abuse I was experiencing.
 Like many victims of trauma, the emotional impact interfered with my working memory.
 But back then, I just thought I was hopelessly flawed.
 My mistakes added to my already deep sense of shame.

 There’s nothing wrong with pushing ourselves to excel and pursue our goals.
 But we can’t be perfect.
 And the drive to try creates anxiety and prevents us from enjoying life’s pleasures, large and small.
 Rather than motivating us to be our best, perfectionism seeks to cover up what we see as our worst.